jplitza/zsh-virsh-autocomplete/README.md

 ========================

-This is a zsh autocompletion file for the libvirt virsh command
+This is a zsh autocompletion file for the libvirt virsh command Working for libvirt >= version 0.9
+Tested on libvirt 0.9.12-5 on Debian wheezy

 99% work of this is done by Jan-Philipp Litza, so credit goes to him.
 I personally like to pay him respect for being able